-IN-PERSON WORKSHOPS (AT EVERY LEVEL) SHALL CONTRIBUTE 10% OF THE TOTAL INCOME OF THE WORKSHOP, AND ONLINE WORKHOPS (AT EVERY LEVEL) SHALL CONTRIBUTE 30% OF THE TOTAL INCOME OF THE WORKSHOP ("OFF THE TOP") TO THE COMMUNITY SERVICE FUND OF RCCR FOR COMMUNITY SERVICING AND INTERNATIONAL OUTREACH.
+IN-PERSON WORKSHOPS (AT EVERY LEVEL) SHALL CONTRIBUTE 10% OF THE TOTAL INCOME OF THE WORKSHOP, HYBRID WORKSHOPS (AT EVERY LEVE) SHALL CONTRIBUTE 15%, AND ONLINE WORKHOPS (AT EVERY LEVEL) SHALL CONTRIBUTE 30% OF THE TOTAL INCOME OF THE WORKSHOP ("OFF THE TOP") TO THE COMMUNITY SERVICE FUND OF RCCR FOR COMMUNITY SERVICING AND INTERNATIONAL OUTREACH.
 THERE ARE NO EXCEPTIONS TO THIS REQUIREMENT, AND THE PLANNING AND ACCOUNTING FOR THE WORKSHOP MUST INCLUDE THIS.
 (Guidelines H.4.
 Class and Area Workshops and Daylong Playdays, H.4.A.
 Online Area and Class Workshops and Daylong Playdays, H.5.
 Regional and International Workshops and Gather-ins, H.5.A.
-Online Regional and International Workshops, Webinars, and Gather-ins)
+Online Regional and International Workshops, Webinars, and Gather-ins, and H.5.B.
+Hybrid Regional and International Workshops and Gather-ins,)